cybertheory/alliance/README.md

 **If deploying to external runtimes and set environment variables for api_keys please use `alliance configure --gitignore false ` to set up a _keys.txt file in the correct format with your env variables**

 ## Config
-`alliance` does require an api-key to be created for every service and loaded into environment variables.
-These can be managed with the `alliance CLI` . **In an ideal world, we would have done this for you automatically and this is under development**
+`alliance` does require an api-key to be provided for every supported service.
+These can be managed with the `alliance_cli` . **In an ideal world, we would have done this for you automatically and this is under development**